Guides / The Complete Moving Plan

 Photo by Dina Badamshina / Unsplash

-Once you've decluttered, packing can actually be enjoyable.
-You go through old things, find things you forgot you had, and get to decide how the new place will look.
-Start immediately โ€” don't wait until the week before.
+Once you've decluttered, packing can be enjoyable.
+You find things you forgot you had.
+Start straight away โ€” don't wait until the week before.

 • โ†’ Label every box and bag as you go.
 You will not remember what's in what.